 Any applicant seeking to attain a GED will be provided with a list of local GED Location Centers.

-Students paying cash without a High School diploma or GED will be ATB tested by an independent proctor.
+Students paying cash without a High School diploma or GED will be required to take and pass Ability to Benefit (ATB) test administered by an independent proctor.

 Natural Disaster Disclosure